AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-aacs-integration.md

 <div class="preview">

 1. Toggle the **[!UICONTROL Create Linked folder]** on.
 1. Enter a name for the linked folder that you are creating.
-If you are creating a folder tree, this is the name of the root folder.
 1. (Conditional) Enable the **Default folder tree** option if you want this linked folder to be the default folder for projects created with templates that use this integration.
+You can select one or more default folders.
 1. Choose a folder path to indicate where you want all linked folders associated with this integration.
 1. (Conditional) To add a folder tree (nested folders) to this integration, do the following: